Salad

 A salad is a dish consisting of mixed ingredients, frequently vegetables.
 They are typically served chilled or at room temperature, though some can be served warm.
-Condiments called salad dressings, which exist in a variety of flavors, are usually used to make a salad.
+Condiments called salad dressings, which exist in a variety of flavors (generally savory), are usually used to make a salad.

 Garden salads have a base of raw leafy greens (sometimes young "baby" greens) such as lettuce, arugula (rocket), kale or spinach; they are common enough that the word salad alone often refers specifically to garden salads.
-Other types of salad include bean salad, tuna salad, bread salads (such as fattoush, panzanella), vegetable salads without leafy greens (such as Greek salad, potato salad, coleslaw), rice-, pasta- and noodle-based salads, fruit salads and dessert salads.
+Other types of salad include caprese salad, bean salad, tuna salad, bread salads (such as fattoush, panzanella), vegetable salads without leafy greens (such as Greek salad, potato salad, coleslaw), rice-, pasta- and noodle-based salads, fruit salads and dessert salads.

 Salads may be served at any point during a meal: